Girls in the Hood

-"Girls in the Hood" is a song by American rapper Megan Thee Stallion from her debut studio album, Good News (2020).
+"Girls in the Hood" is a song by American rapper-songwriter Megan Thee Stallion from her debut studio album, Good News (2020).
 It was released on June 26, 2020, through 1501 Certified Entertainment and 300 Entertainment, as the album's lead single.
 Built around a sample of "Boyz-n-the-Hood" by Eazy-E and featuring electric guitar and 808 drums, it is a hip hop song with braggadocious lyrics.

 The song received widespread critical acclaim from music critics, some of whom praised it for repurposing what they believed to be misogynoir in "Boyz-n-the-Hood" into an anthem for women.
 "Girls in the Hood" peaked at number 28 on the US Billboard Hot 100 chart, and at number 3 on the Deutsche Black Charts.
 It was certified platinum in the United States by the Recording Industry of America (RIAA).
 A lyric video for the song was released on June 26, 2020.
 To promote the song, Megan Thee Stallion performed it at the BET Awards 2020 and as part of a virtual concert for Tidal that same year.